cloudlinux/cloudlinux-doc-test/docs/cloudlinux-os-plus/README.md

 :::

 :::warning Warning!
-<span class="notranslate">X-Ray</span> beta can be started only in NON-RESELLER CLN accounts.
+<span class="notranslate">X-Ray</span> can be started only in NON-RESELLER CLN accounts.
 :::

 :::warning Warning!